Analogical modeling: Analogical modeling in detail

 AM performs the same process for each case it is asked to evaluate.
 The given context, consisting of n variables, is used as a template to generate $2^n$ supracontexts.
 Each supracontext is a set of exemplars in which one or more variables have the same values that they do in the given context, and the other variables are ignored.
 In effect, each is a view of the data, created by filtering for some criteria of similarity to the given context, and the total set of supracontexts exhausts all such views.
 Alternatively, each supracontext is a theory of the task or a proposed rule whose predictive power needs to be evaluated.

-It is important to note that the supracontexts are not equal peers one with another; they are arranged by their distance from the given context, forming a hierarchy.
+The supracontexts are not equal peers one with another; they are arranged by their distance from the given context, forming a hierarchy.
 If a supracontext specifies all of the variables that another one does and more, it is a subcontext of that other one, and it lies closer to the given context.
 (The hierarchy is not strictly branching; each supracontext can itself be a subcontext of several others, and can have several subcontexts.)
 This hierarchy becomes significant in the next step of the algorithm.